k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 ## LU Populations Implementation

 The LU population must be based on Broadway flow (instead of a DB Query or a root function) to support a synthetic data generation: the **sourceDbQuery** Actor was enhanced by Fabric 7.1 to support both population modes: a DB select from a data source or a synthetic population.
-The population mode is set based on the **ROWS_GENERATOR** key.
+The population mode is set based on the **ROWS_GENERATOR** key (session variable).
 If it is set to **true**, the sourceDbQuery runs the data generation inner flow to generate the synthetic records.
 The number of synthetic records per each parent key is set based on the  **rowsGeneratorDistribution** input actor.

 ### LU Population Flows - Implementation Steps